MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Parallel_Run/README.md

 We have configured an nginx `Load Balancer` which allows us to load balance using weights.

+Let's remember that we are extracting the functionality of `User notification`.

 ```
 docker-compose -f Ejemplo_4/1_docker-compose-monolith.yml up --build
 ```